No matter what version you use, there comes a time when you need Microsoft Word help!

 This section is where to find out how to get in-depth help and technical support.
 Some options are free, some are not.

-Even though I have many tips here on my site, you may want to investigate Microsoft Word training options.
-If you like to learn on your own, online courses are a great choice, or you can buy books at the Word Tips store.
+Even though I have many tips here on my site, you may want to investigate Microsoft Word training options at your local community college.
+If you like to learn on your own, online courses are a great choice, or you can buy Microsoft Word books at Amazon (affiliate link) or other book stores.

 If you have ever tried to get Microsoft Word help directly from Microsoft, then you know how frustrating it can be.
 But there are other options for getting help that you can try first.